jennguyen1/nhuyhoa/_posts/2015-12-30-ML-Bayesian-Networks.md

 KL can be used to assess the discrepancy between the network's estimate $$P_{net}(X, Y) $$ and the empirical estimate, with $$D_{KL}(\hat{P}(X, Y) \vert P_{net}(X, Y))$$.

 ## Testing Structures
-Following the construction of a Bayesian network, we can do the following
+Following the construction of a Bayesian network, do the following

 * bootstrapping and permutation testing to assess confidence and significance of features
 * interventions and time series experiments to assess causality